CSCfi/csc-env-eff/_hands-on/allas/allas-exercises.md

+---
+title: Using Allas in CSC HPC environment
+---

-# Using Allas in CSC HPC environmnest
+# Using Allas in CSC HPC environment

 ## A. Log in Puhti and use scratch